NetApp/netapp-astra-toolkits/README.md

 pip install -r requirements.txt
 ```

-You can now use `./toolkit.py` to invoke the NetApp Astra SDK.
+You can now use `./toolkit.py` to invoke the NetApp Astra Control SDK.
 For example, list your Astra clusters with the command:

 ```Shell
 ./toolkit.py list clusters